berno9/IBAN-Validator/PRIVACY.md

 ### Local Storage
 - **No data is stored** permanently by the extension
-- IBAN inputs are only held temporarily in memory during validation
+- IBAN inputs and generated samples are only held temporarily in memory during use
 - Data is automatically cleared when you close the extension popup
 - No validation history or cache is maintained